 While I was in command of our unit, we were tasked to write a paper on tactical employment of modern surveillance devices.
 I tasked the junior officers to come up with a draft and one of them said “Sir, you write well.
 This paper is for Army Headquarters and why don’t you write it.
 Our efforts may not be that good and creative.”

 I pointed out to them how they had closed their minds to creativity.
 “You all have gone through the SSB where in you were shown nine caricature images of which you could not make out head or tail, but you all managed to write nine good and creative stories.
 The tenth one was a blank one, but still you wrote a credible story.
 One hundred words were flashed to you with an interval of 30 seconds and you all wrote one hundred sensible sentences.
-Now you say that you are incapable of writing a creative paper” I explained sternly.
+Now you say that you are incapable of writing a creative paper?”
+I explained sternly.

 The death of creativity begins when a young officer given any particular task is asked to go through an older file/paper/ Standard Operating Procedure (SOP) to understand how it was done previously and then accomplish the task in a similar manner.
 Many military units have SOPs even for the most mundane activities like organising an Officers’ mess function.
 These SOPs, while they serve to accomplish a task quickly and without confusion, also serve as creativity killers.

 One of the first documentation tasks for a young officer is usually a Court of Inquiry (C of I) and in most cases it would pertain to a severe injury suffered by a soldier.
-The Adjutant would invariably ask the young officer to refer to a previous one and carryout a C of I in a similar manner.
+The Adjutant invariably asked the young officer to refer to a previous one and carryout a C of I in a similar manner.
 If you want the young officer to be creative, you need to make him understand the need for the C of I, and from where he should read up on what evidence is, how to adduce evidence and reach a finding on the investigation based on evidence.
 The manner in which the proceedings of the C of I are recorded on paper is perhaps the only thing that an old court of inquiry would reveal.

 The trend of ‘ஈ அடிச்சான் கோபி (ee adichan copy)’ or blind copying or ‘Cut & Paste’ begins from here and it continues through service, culling all the creativity one had at the time of the SSB.